JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-08-13-artifactory2.md

 Referencing artifacts is exactly the same as before, just don't forget to add the `-SNAPSHOT` suffix for snapshot artifacts.

-Alternatively we can also create a `virtual` repository in Artifactory which wraps around both repositories so we only have to add one URL to our app.
-This is a very elegant solution, but does create a dependency of your source code on your Artifactory setup.
+Alternatively we can also create a `virtual` repository in Artifactory which wraps around both repositories.
+This way the app only requires one URL, but does create a dependency on the existing Artifactory setup.

 1. Login to Artifactory and go to admin > repositories > virtual
   <center><a href="{{ site.blogbaseurl }}img/blog/artifactory2_virtualrepo1.png"><img src="{{ site.blogbaseurl }}img/blog/artifactory2_virtualrepo1.png" alt="All virtual repositories can be found under admin - repositories - virtual"></a></center>
 2. Create a new virtual maven repository which contains both `libs-release-local` and `libs-snapshot-local`
   <center><a href="{{ site.blogbaseurl }}img/blog/artifactory2_virtualrepo2.png"><img src="{{ site.blogbaseurl }}img/blog/artifactory2_virtualrepo2.png" alt="Create a new virtual maven repository which contains both libs-release-local and libs-snapshot-local"></a></center>
-3. In the top level `build.gradle` of your application, add the following repository:
+3. In the top level `build.gradle` of your application, replace the two previous URLS by the following:

   ```groovy
   allprojects {